Shubhanjali01/DSA/DAILY_LEETCODE/11_june/README.md

 Return the maximum difference freq(a) - freq(b) possible under the above conditions.
 If no valid substring exists, return -1.

+Note that subs can contain more than 2 distinct characters.

 ## Examples

 Example 1: